Join us in discovering the opera stars of tomorrow at the Final of The Glyndebourne Opera Cup – an international

 Tickets are available to the Semi-final and the Final which take place on the Glyndebourne main stage.

 The Final will be the culmination of a long journey for the singers.
 Following an open call for applications, selected singers will attend preliminary rounds in locations around the world.
-25 semi-finalists will vye for for one of only ten places in the Final, performing before an illustrious international jury chaired by Glyndebourne General Director Sebastian F. Schwarz.
+25 semi-finalists will vye for for one of only ten places in the Final, performing before an illustrious international jury chaired by Sebastian F. Schwarz.

 Each installment of this biennial competition will focus on the work of one great operatic composer, starting with Mozart.

 The winner will receive a top prize of £15,000 and the guarantee of a professional role at one of the top international opera houses.
 The competition offers prizes for second place (£10,000) and third place (£7,500), along with an Audience Award and a The Ginette Theano Prize for Most Promising Talent and Media prize (£5,000 each).

 Saturday 24 March 2018, 4.00pm – 9.00pm